NYCHA’s Chelsea Plan Collides with Its Residents

 NYCHA’s Chelsea Gold Mine

-A proposed rezoning of Chelsea’s public housing sites—Fulton Houses and Elliott-Chelsea Houses—could transform much of the neighborhood to midtown-like density.
+A proposed rezoning of Chelsea’s public-housing sites—Fulton Houses and Elliott-Chelsea Houses—could transform much of the neighborhood to midtown-like density.
 It would introduce towers of up to 39 stories a stone’s throw from early-19th-century Greek Revival rowhouses.
-This New York City Housing Authority rendering shows new buildings it would construct under the rezoning in gold,...Continue reading→
+This New York City Housing Authority rendering shows new buildings it would construct under the rezoning in gold, viewed...Continue reading→

 The Future Still Needs the Gimbels Skybridge